onssoschi/climatehealth/README.md

 We also acknowledge the use of external data and code examples that informed testing and early prototyping.

 ## Copyright
 This is an open access R package published under a UK Open Government Licence 3.0 which is compatible with the Creative Commons CC-BY-SA 4.0 licence.
 You are free to copy, publish, distribute and adapt the information, provided you acknowledge the source and link to this R package (see citation below).
-Enquiries concerning the application of this R package can be made to the project team at climate.health@ons.gov.uk
+Enquiries concerning the application of this R package can be made to the project team at climate.health@ons.gov.uk.

 ## Citation